3DStris/3ds-cmake/README.md

-# 3ds-cmake
+# 3ds-cmake (3DSTris)

-CMake scripts for devkitArm and 3DS and GBA homebrew development.
+CMake scripts for devkitArm and 3DS homebrew development.

 It aims to provide at least the same functionalities as the devkitPro makefiles.
 It can help to build more complex projects or simply compile libraries by using the toolchain file.